 American Law Institute

-National Institute for Trial Advocacy, Faculty, Advanced Trial Program: NYC, Deposition Program: DC, 1985-present.
+National Institute for Trial Advocacy, faculty, Advanced Trial Programs and Deposition Programs in NYC and Washington, D.C., 1985-present.